A high school musical running at Edmonton’s Victoria School of the Arts this weekend received some help from a Broadway heavy hitter.

-The Emmy Award winner explores the themes of community and the struggles of immigrants in America.
+The Tony Award winner explores the themes of community and the struggles of immigrants in America.
 It’s an important story to share for the Mexican-born student.

 “Obviously a lot of the issues that are touched on in the show are very incredibly personal to me,” Medina explained.

 The show hit the stage on Broadway in 2008 and has an Edmonton connection.

 Michelle Rios was an original cast member who now lives here.
 The Puerto Rico native worked with students to help them better understand their characters.

 “The trajectory of coming to a new country and the struggles and the obstacles” the characters go through was Rios’ focus with the kids.

 She says the story of In The Heights helps actors understand and appreciate communities different from their own.

 “I just hope that the students walk away with that sense of wanting to go out and really, really go in the direction of your dreams,” said Rios, “and not be afraid to follow them – no matter where you come from.”